mtvector/GhostOfMT/Tutorials/7_PeakFinder.md

 This will give you the scores of the mouse and human peak genes.
 Scores closer to 1 mean genes have higher and cleaner peaks.
 We can plot the top genes to see if the algorithm has worked.

 names(HumanScores)\[1:16\] gets the names of the top 16 human genes, because we have already sorted them above.
-This can be done because the HumanScores has named values (each value in the array has a gene name attached to it).
+This can be done because the HumanScores has named values (each value in the vector has a gene name attached to it).

 ``` r
 mypar(4,4)